cecukemon/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![recovery mid][recovery_2]
 ![recovery almost there!][recovery_3]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

 Image augmentation described in "Model Architecture and Training Strategy"

 I finally randomly shuffled the data set and put 20% of the data into a validation set.